gerlichlab/hicognition/documentation/hugo-site/content/widgets/widget_controls.md

 weight: 1
 ---

-Widget collections and widgets have controls that allow resizing, zooming and selecting hosted datasets.
-Widget collections always have the same set of controls, whereas widgets have additional, context-dependent controls that depend on the type of widgets that is loaded (see the description of widget types in this section).
+Widget collections and widgets have controls that allow resizing, zooming, and selecting hosted datasets.
+Widget collections always have the same set of controls.
+In contrast, widgets have additional, context-dependent controls that depend on the type of loaded widgets (see the description of widget types in this section).

 ## Widget Collection

-Widget collections represent genomic region sets and can host a variable number of widgets that represent genomic features at this shared region set.
-Thus, the controls found on widget collections can be used to change the selected region set and change the arrangement of contained widgets.
+Widget collections represent genomic region sets and can host a variable number of widgets representing genomic features at this shared region set.
+Thus, the controls found on widget collections can change the selected region set and the arrangement of contained widgets.

 ### Select genomic region set